Jubatian/rrpge-spec/README.rst

 :Author:    Sandor Zsuga (Jubatian)
 :Copyright: 2013 - 2014, GNU GPLv3 (version 3 of the GNU General Public
-            License) extended as RRPGEv2 (version 2 of the RRPGE License): see LICENSE.GPLv3 and LICENSE.RRPGEv2 in the project root.
+            License) extended as RRPGEvt (temporary version of the RRPGE License): see LICENSE.GPLv3 and LICENSE.RRPGEvt in the project root.